aronl9810/sep11-freedom-project/entries/entry02.md

 Your modding first starts here with the week editor.
 You won't get anywhere without it.

 When you boot up Friday Night Funkin, you will see your average music game with a lot of menu buttons.
 But we aren't here for that, we want to make a mod.
-The first step you want to do is right after you press ENTER, you want to press **7**.
+The first step you want to do is right after you press **ENTER**, you want to press **7**.
 This will bring up the editor.

 ![image](../img/FreedomProject-3.png)